PROCEEDINGS OF

 bestowed upon him the meager title of “Commercial Agent.”

-Ombrosi soon after went senile, and for the last two years of
+Ombrosi soon after went senile, and for the last two years

-shifted to the Irishman John Leland Maquay Jr. (1791-1868) of
+gradually shifted to the Irishman John Leland Maquay Jr.

-the Florentine banking firm Maquay, Pakenham and Smyth, as
+(1791-1868) of the Florentine banking firm Maquay, Pakenham

-When Ombrosi died in March 1852, three months before Hewins’
+his sculpture practice.
+When Ombrosi died in March 1852,

-arrival, the State Department rather audaciously appointed
+three months before Hewins’ arrival, the State Department

-Powers to the post without consulting him, to which the
+rather audaciously appointed Powers to the post without

-sculptor quickly shot back: “Commercial agent!
-Obliged to keep
+“Commercial agent!
+Obliged to keep my office open from 9

-my office open from 9 till 3 and attend to everybody’s
+till 3 and attend to everybody’s business but my own and no

-business but my own and no pay! . . .
-I can’t afford to serve
+pay! . . .
+I can’t afford to serve my country in that way.”[xxv]

 Everyone offered the consulship over the next two years essentially turned it down until Powers, alerted to Hewins’ financial instability, offered him the job.[xxvi]
 Hewins, who had already learned the labyrinthine bureaucratic system through his own wheeling and dealing and had familiarized himself with all the basic responsibilities of the office, readily accepted, and on 16 August 1854 he was officially commissioned by his government, much to the great relief of both Powers and Maquay.[xxvii]
 Not everyone, however, was optimistic about the decree, as a correspondent for the Newark Advertiser reported that October: “Mr. A. Hewins, a venerable artist from Boston, long resident in this city, has received from Washington the appointment of United States Commercial Agent. . . .
 As there is but little trade with the United States, the office is of no great value, and will scarcely pay for the trouble it may occasion.”[xxviii]

-Furthermore, it appears
+Furthermore, it appears that American travelers

-standing and connections that Ombrosi had maintained within
+that Ombrosi had maintained within the Florentine

-service of every American citizen who arrived in the beautiful
+of every American citizen who arrived in the beautiful

 capital of Tuscany, got them all indiscriminately